Elemental-Zeal/elemental-zeal.github.io/README.md

 # Adding a Project
 1. Add the project to data/projects.json
-2. Copy data/template.json to appropriate project type folder and ensure its name matches the project sanitized name.
+2. Copy data/template.json to data/projects folder and ensure its name matches the project sanitized name.
 3. Fill out copied file with all appropriate data, and remove unused properties.
 4. Add a description file to data/descriptions and fill out its contents appropriately.
 5. Add thumbnail to art/thumbnail and ensure its name matches the project sanitized name.